 - Microsoft PowerPoint

 - Microsoft Access

 What education or degrees do I need to become a Veterinary Assistant or Laboratory Animal Caretaker?

 How Long Does it Take to Become a Veterinary Assistant?

 Where Veterinary Assistants and Laboratory Animal Caretakers Work

-Veterinary Assistants and Laboratory Animal Caretakers work in the following industries:
+Below are examples of industries where Veterinary Assistants and Laboratory Animal Caretakers work:

 Those interested in being a Veterinary Assistant or Laboratory Animal Caretaker may also be interested in:

 Are you already one of the many Veterinary Assistant or Laboratory Animal Caretaker in the United States?
 If you’re thinking about changing careers, these fields are worth exploring:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|